stevemorrisbi/MentalHealthWales/README.md

 ### Ideas for future work -

-To further this case study, the data collected in 2018 could form an assessment on the percentage of low anxiety scores, pre and post Covid-19.
+To further this case study, the data collected in 2018 could form an assessment on the percentage of low anxiety scores in Wales, pre and post Covid-19.